SmartHealthX/ProstaTD/ivtdmetrics/README.md

 ## Overview

-**IVTDMetrics** This package addresses and fixes several calculation errors in the original ivtmetrics detection module, and provide more accurate evaluation metrics for surgical triplet detection.
+**IVTDMetrics** This package addresses several calculation errors in the original ivtmetrics detection module, and provide more accurate evaluation metrics for surgical triplet detection.

 ## Features